Red Jujubes

 Key Constituents: Vitamin C, A, B1, B2, Protein, Fiber, Calcium, Phosphorus, Iron, Magnesium, Fatty acids, Saponins, Jujuboside A and B, Flavonoids, Sanjoinine, Fluorine, Spinosin, Polysaccharides

 Jujubes are considered an “elixir of life.”
 A common slogan on supermarket packages of jujubes in China is, “Three red dates a day keep you young forever.”
 They have a long history of being considered excellent at building strength and extending life.
-Good quality red jujubes are thick, full and have very small, if any, pits.
+Good quality red jujubes are thick, and full, and have very small pits, if any at all.

 It is said to purify the twelve Organ meridians, especially the Stomach, which is the body’s “center” and represents the Earth Element in the Five Phase System.
 Red jujubes are an important adjunct herb used in many formulas as they are also able to enter all 12 meridians.
 Red jujubes are also said to “Clarify the Nine Openings” (the eyes, ears, sinuses, nose, throat, bowels, and urinary tract).